Here is how you can edit Hosts file of Windows 11

 Windows will display a permission prompt asking, “Do you want to allow this app to make changes to your computer?
 Select ‘Yes’ from the dialogue box.
 Notepad will be opened with administrator privileges allowing you to edit the host file.

-From the File menu, click Open (Ctrl+O) a prompt Windows will appear asking for the location to a file.
-Navigate to the hosts file and open it.
+From the File menu, click Open (Ctrl+O) a prompt Windows will appear asking for the location of a file.
+Navigate to the Hosts file and open it.

 Save the file by using Ctrl + S keyboard shortcut and adding the new IP addresses and domain names that you wish to resolve.
 The Notepad application is open in Administrator mode, so you can save the file without any further permissions being required.